Gulslabs/whatsapp-registration-extractor/v1/ReadMe.md

-# WhatsApp to CSV Generator
+# WhatsApp to CSV Generator - Laborious Obsolete - REFER V2
 - All registrations are pushed to a Whatsapp group.
 - All message of registration follow a particular format(`sample below`).
 - *Problem Statement*: Extract registration messages; then extract all the fields from every such message and push it as rows on a csv file(`sample below`)